vinceimbat/vinceimbat/content/thoughts/2022 gratitude list.md

 64. Walking with Mama and Papa.
 65. Being reunited with Tita Sabel.
 66. Modifying how I prioritize goals.
 I created [[my life goals master list]] and divided it into two: a list of five primary focus goals and a large list of what is left called "avoid-at-all-cost list."
-67. Learning from Bugbee to value insights as they come and so categorizing them as [[thoughts/seeds]] in my note-writing system.
+67. Learning from Bugbee to value insights as they come and so categorizing them as [[seeds]] in my note-writing system.
 68. [[andrew j brown|Andrew J. Brown]] and his writings and podcast, which have been my go-to resource on thinking about religion.
 69. **Facing head-on my fear of religion and accepting that my current work has a religious nature.**
 70. **Preparing and getting a poem and its translation published in TLDTD (see [[poems/gawat|Gawat]]).**